-Group RESPs aren’t a scam – they’ll work just fine if you see the plan through to the end – however parents need to be cautious and read the fine print before signing up.
+Let’s be clear that group RESPs aren’t necessarily a scam – they’ll work just fine if you see the plan through to the end – however parents need to be cautious and read the fine print before signing up.

 Usually you’ll need to sign a contract agreeing to make regular contributions to the plan over a set period.
 Group plans are offered and administered by scholarship or group plan dealers.
 They may be more expensive than individual or family plans, depending on your investment choices.